Xilinx/video-sdk/docs/include/c_apis/xrm_api.rst

 Reserving Multiple Job Slots
 ============================

 Another example of XMR API usage can be found in the `source code of the job slot reservation application <https://github.com/Xilinx/app-jobslot-reservation-xrm/tree/master/jobSlot_reservation.cpp>`_.
-This example shows how to reserve as many job slots as possible given an input job description.
+This example shows how to reserve as many job slots as possible given an input job description as described in :ref:`Using Job Descriptions <using-job-descriptions>`.
 This example works as follows:

 #.
 Calculate the channel load based on a JSON job description
 #.
 Using the :c:func:`xrmCheckCuPoolAvailableNum` function, query XRM for the number of resources available based on the channel load.
 XRM checks all the devices available on the server and returns how many such channels can be accommodated.